fclaerho/buildstack/README.md

 Notes
 -----

+  * **build** behavior can be customized through profiles, see advanced configuration below.
   * For any build stack, use `build init <toolid> <vars>…` to instantiate a minimal build manifest.
   * **Cargo**:
     `build compile` invokes `cargo build` without `--release`,